adomingues/adomingues.github.io/_posts/2023-02-21-lost-in-translation.md

 - Research associate, someone with a BSc/MSc, equivalent to a lab technician[^4]
 - (Senior) Scientist, PhD holder.
 Experience will dictate whether one be hired at senior level or not.
 Fresh out of the PhD is likely to be "just" Scientist, but looking in the posting for years of experience will give you a good idea if you are "senior".
 - Group leader / Lead / Principal Scientist.
 Here it starts to get murkier with titles.
 But it usually denotes someone very independent, with not just a good technical level but also a good understanding of what needs to be done to advance the business.
-It is also where generally people start becoming either individual contributors (lead technically) or managers (lead a team).
+It is also at this level and higher that generally people start becoming either individual contributors (lead technically) or managers (lead a team).
 - Director / VP etc. Usually require years of industry experience, so unlikely you will get one right out of academia after a PhD or a PostDoc(exceptions apply to former group leaders, etc)

 I can't talk about all the jobs titles, or how each company deals with levels, but looking at the experience requested gives you a pretty good idea of what level is expected.